Asian woman in blazer, Black man red shirt smiling in gallery next to art piece

-Unique Careers for Visual Arts Students
+Unique Careers for Visual Arts Students to Consider

-When people think of the visual arts, they often think of the most popular jobs the industry, like being a painter or designer.
+When people think of the visual arts, they often think of the most popular jobs in the art industry, like being a painter or designer.
 But what most don’t know is there are plenty of positions out there for visual artists that offer both security as well as the chance to do what they love.
 Here we will explore some of the many places that are major employers of visual arts majors, plus a look at some of the specific jobs in these fields.

 Public and private schools